 Ms Shan looked up and blinked.
 "Isn't that the Phantasm trying to saw through the fan's shaft?"

 "Yeah.
-But I reckon we've got a few minutes before she makes it.
+But I reckon we've got a few minutes before she makes it through.
 Good to keep cool, you know?"

-Mrs Lebeau snuck out of Ms Shan's office, and crept away.
+Mrs Lebeaux snuck out of Ms Shan's office, and crept away.
 Wellsey pretended not to notice.
-He was pretty sure that everyone knew about Ms Shan and Mrs Lebeau.
+He was pretty sure that everyone knew about Ms Shan and Mrs Lebeaux.
 What's more, he was pretty sure that the management women knew that everyone knew.
-Still, they seemed to enjoy pretending it was a secret, and Wellsey saw no need to stop their fun.
+Still, they seemed to enjoy pretending it was all a secret, and Wellsey saw no need to stop their fun.

 "And the customers?"
 Ms Shan said.